Travnik: Administration

 Travnik is the administrative centre of the Municipality of Travnik, whose area of jurisdiction covers the town of Travnik itself and 89 other rural settlements.
 Travnik is also the capital of the Central Bosnia Canton, one of the ten Cantons of Bosnia.
-The municipality government has various bureau's dedicated to help in the running of the region, ranging from the bureau of urbanization and construction, to the bureau of refugees and displaced persons.
+The municipal government has various agencies dedicated to the operations of the region, ranging from the bureau of urbanization and construction, to the bureau of refugees and displaced persons.

 Economy

 The economy of the Travnik region suffered greatly during the war period of the early 1990s.
 In 1981 Travnik's GDP per capita was 63% of the Yugoslav average.
 Nowadays, most of the region deals with typical rural work such as farming and herding.
-As for urban industry, Travnik has several factories producing everything from matches to furniture.
+As for the urban industry, Travnik has several factories producing everything from matches to furniture.
 Food processing is also a strong industry in the region, especially meat and milk companies.

 Tourism

 Like many Bosnian towns, Travnik's tourism is based largely on its history and geography.
 Nearby Mount Vlašić is one of the tallest peaks in Bosnia and Herzegovina, and an excellent spot for skiing, hiking and sledding.
 Whilst tourism is not very strong for the town, Mount Vlašić is probably its chief tourist attraction.
-The town is also of interest: numerous structures dating to the Ottoman era have survived in near perfect condition, such as numerous mosques, oriental homes, two clock towers (sahat kula; Travnik is the only town in Bosnia and Herzegovina to have two clock towers) and fountains.
-The town's old town dates back to the early 15th century, making it one of the most popular widely accessible sites from that time.
+Numerous structures dating to the Ottoman era have survived in near perfect condition, such as numerous mosques, oriental homes, two clock towers (sahat kula; Travnik is the only town in Bosnia and Herzegovina to have two clock towers) and fountains.
+The old town dates back to the early 15th century, making it one of the most popular and widely accessible sites from that time.